ShyamKumar-AI-DS/EXPERIMENT-NO--02-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

 **Potentiometer**
 A potentiometer, informally a pot, is a three-terminal resistor with a sliding or rotating contact that forms an adjustable voltage divider.
 If only two terminals are used, one end and the wiper, it acts as a variable resistor or rheostat.
 Potentiometers are commonly used to control electrical devices such as volume controls on audio equipment.
 Potentiometers operated by a mechanism can be used as position transducers, for example, in a joystick.
-Potentiometers are rarely used to directly control significant power (more than a watt), since the power dissipated in the potentiometer would be comparable to the power in the controlled load
+Potentiometers are rarely used to directly control significant power (more than a watt), since the power dissipated in the potentiometer would be comparable to the power in the controlled load.

-CIRCUIT DIAGRAM
+**CIRCUIT DIAGRAM**

 ![image](https://user-images.githubusercontent.com/36288975/163530788-eec3cdc3-95e8-4d2d-8349-6d0ea4c9439c.png)

-**FIGURE -01
+**FIGURE -01**
-**

 **PROCEDURE:**